paunin/PostDock/tests/README.md

 * `NO_COLOURS` - disable fancy coloured output
 * `DEBUG` - will output everything from tests scripts
 * `NO_CLEANUP` - will not destroy `docker-compose` environment after each test
+* `SKIP_BUILD` - allow to avoid rebuilding of all images for tests on start (required images would be built on test run anyways )

 ## How to create a new test